How to Hold a Sackbut: The Grip of the Early Trombone in Pictures

 Occasionally there is discussion about how the sackbut, or early trombone, should be held.
 In contrast to the modern trombone, the stays on these early trombones were flat, so the left-hand grip of the overall instrument could not be quite the same as that of the modern trombone.
 This change in grip could affect aspects of performance such as the physical balance of the instrument and how much pressure was applied to the embouchure.
 Some also assert that the slide was held in such a way as to preclude bringing the slide all the way in for first position.
 (See, for example, Keith McGowan, "The World of the Early Sackbut Player: Flat or Round?"
 Early Music, August 1994).

-These 61 artistic renderings may shed some light on the issue, although, as always with iconography, one has to consider the possibility that the renderings are not literal.
-There are some very awkward-looking grips, not to mention depictions of the instrument (see, for example, images by Pagan and Saftleven, below).
-For the left-hand grip, the ratio of "overhand" to "underhand" grips is roughly equal, with slightly more overhand examples in the instrument's earliest history, through the 16th century.
+These 68 artistic renderings may shed some light on the issue, although, as always with iconography, one has to consider the possibility that the renderings are not literal.
+There are some very awkward-looking grips, not to mention awkward depictions of the instrument (see, for example, images by Pagan and Saftleven, below).
+For the left-hand grip, there are slightly more overhand examples in the instrument's earliest history, through the 16th century, and then the underhand grip becomes more popular.
 The way the slide is held appears to be all over the map.
 For both left-hand grip and slide grip, there is significant variety to make the case that the way the instrument was held may not have been as consistent as such things are today.

 1488-93—Rome, Italy: In the Carafa Chapel of the church of Santa Maria sopra Minerva, the earliest reliable visual depiction of a trombone is painted: a fresco by Filippino Lippi entitled The Assumption of the Virgin (see below detail; public domain) (Kurtzman, Trombe; Herbert, Susato 118; Partridge 118; Goldner 73).